jnozzi/cocoadev.com/markdown/CoreDataTools.md

 // Returns the entity attached to this class in the default managed object context.
 // By default, returns the entity whose name is equal to the class (for example, for
-// class General/AbcGizmo, it returns the entity named General/AbcGizmo).
+// class AbcGizmo, it returns the entity named AbcGizmo).
 + (id) entity;

 @end